charliefontanez/regex-tutorial/gist-template.md

 ### Grouping and Capturing

 `( )` Groups allow us to create a capture group with the specified characters and extract them.
-The captured values can be reused and accessed like an array.
+The captured values can be reused and accessed later on like an array.

 ### Bracket Expressions